Sir William Johnson, 1st Baronet: Marriage and family

 In 1739, shortly after arriving in America, Johnson began a relationship with Catherine Weisenberg (c.
 1723–1759), a German immigrant from the Electorate of the Palatinate.
 She originally came to the colonies as an indentured servant, but had run away, perhaps with the help of friends or relatives.
 According to tradition, she was working for another family near Warrensburgh when Johnson purchased the remainder of her indenture contract, perhaps initially to have her serve as his housekeeper.
 While there is no record that the couple ever formally married, New York did not require civil marriage licenses or certificates to be filed at that time, and Weisenberg was Johnson's common-law wife.
 The couple had three known children together, including daughters Nancy and Mary (Polly), and a son John, first christened only under the surname Weisenberg at Fort Hunter.
 The senior Johnson later arranged for his son John to inherit his title and estates as John Johnson.
 A grandson of Sir William Johnson was the 3rd Baronet Sir Adam Gordon Johnson who was, through his grandmother Ann Watts, a descendant of the Schuyler, Delancey, and Van Cortlandt families of British North America.

-At the same time, Johnson had a relationship with Elizabeth Brant, a Mohawk woman by whom he had three known children: Keghneghtago or Brant (born in 1742), Thomas (1744) and Christian (1745); the latter two boys died in infancy.
+At the same time, Johnson had a relationship with Elizabeth Brant, a Mohawk woman by whom he had three known children: Keghneghtago or Brant (born in 1742), Thomas (1744), and Christian (1745); the younger two boys died in infancy.
 About 1750, Johnson had a son named Tagawirunta, also known as William of Canajoharie, by a Mohawk woman, possibly Margaret Brant, Elizabeth's younger sister.
-Johnson may have also been intimate with the sisters Susannah and Elizabeth Wormwood, and an Irish woman named Mary McGrath by whom he appeared to have had a daughter named Mary.
+Johnson may have also been intimate with the sisters Susannah and Elizabeth Wormwood, and an Irish woman named Mary McGrath, by whom he appeared to have had a daughter named Mary.
 Mary, Keghneghtago (Brant), and Tagawirunta (William) received inheritances in Johnson's will.

 In 1759, Johnson began a common-law relationship with Molly Brant, a Mohawk woman who lived with Johnson as his consort at Johnson Hall for the rest of his life.
 Molly was the older sister of Joseph Brant, who joined the household when he was young.
 Johnson's relationship with Molly gave him additional influence with the Mohawk.
 The couple had eight children together, all of whom received land from Johnson by his will.
 A grandson of William Johnson and Molly Brant was William Johnson Kerr, who married Elizabeth Brant, a daughter of Joseph Brant and granddaughter of George Croghan and their Mohawk wives.